I heard a phrase recently while listening to a podcast.

 A pastor was reviewing the spiritual struggles of the churches over the last 150 years.
 Basically since the Civil War.

 He was discussing the movement of seminaries away from solid, biblical authority.
 Showing the rise of spiritual Modernism and Liberalism in places like Princeton.
 And how those trained in the seminaries and Christian colleges brought their weak teachings back to the churches.
-Affecting all denominations.

 He also spoke of the formation of Fundamentalism, the creation of the National Association of Evangelicals, and the rise of the New Evangelical movement.

-This phrase, “Doctrine divides: service unites“, came into vogue during the formation of the New Evangelical movement back in the early 1900s.
+This phrase, “doctrine divides: service unites“, came into vogue during the formation of the New Evangelical movement back in the early 1900s.

 With a desire to focus on areas of agreement rather than on disagreement.
 To avoid negativity.
 And to present the gospel in a positive way.